hai-vr/documentation/docs/changelogs/facetra-shape-creator.md

 ### Fixes
 - (fix) MouthApeShape now uses the same pullers as MouthClosed
-    - :warning::zap: *The appearance of MouthApeShape will change, but most face tracking animators do not use this shape.*
+    - ⚠️⚡ *The appearance of MouthApeShape will change, but most face tracking animators do not use this shape.*
 - (fix) originalMesh must now be non-null for our systems to run
 - Add error messages when configuration may be incorrect